487991 Sapper Frederick William Brookes M.M.

 Royal Engineers

-Frederick William Brookes was born at Cobridge, Staffordshire in 1898 being baptised on the 3rd August 1898 at Cobridge Christ Church.
-His parents were William born c1863 and mother Mary Jane née Dawson born c1870.
-They married on 5th December 1892.
+Frederick William Brookes was born on the 14th July 1898 at 11 Emery Street, Burslem, Staffordshire, being baptised on the 3rd August 1898 at Cobridge Christ Church.
+His parents were William, a Potter's cashier born in 1863, and his mother, Mary Jane née Dawson, born c.
+1870; they married on the 5th of December 1892.

-1911 census records Frederick as a 14 year old living at 67 Alfred Street, Cobridge with his father William aged 48 a Canvasser and Collector, mother Mary Jane aged 41.
-Records show they had been married 20 years and had 7 children 1 of which had died.
-There is no recorded occupation for Frederick but his older brother Reginald Percy aged 19 was a Potter's Clerk, Vera Mary aged 17 a Warehouse Woman, and younger siblings Katie Adeline aged 9, Annie Dorothy born 15 July 1904 aged 7 and Winifred Diana aged 4.
+The 1911 census records Frederick as a 14-year-old living at 67 Alfred Street, Cobridge, with his father William, aged 48, a Canvasser and Collector, mother Mary Jane, aged 41.
+Records show they had been married 20 years and had 7 children, 1 of whom had died.
+There is no recorded occupation for Frederick, but his older brother Reginald Percy, aged 19, was a Potter's Clerk, Vera Mary, aged 17, a Warehouse Woman, and younger siblings Katie Adeline, aged 9, Annie Dorothy, born 15 July 1904, aged 7, and Winifred Diana, aged 4.

-Vera Mary Brookes married Sidney V Mason in 1915.
+Frederick's sister, Vera Mary Brookes, married Sidney V Mason in 1915.

 Reginald Percy Brookes married Rosetta Colclough in 1915.

-It is not known when Frederick William Brookes joined the military but we can tell from his Medal Index Card that he was a pre-war territorial soldier having the service number T2714 Royal Field Artillery.
+It is not known when Frederick William Brookes joined the military, but we can tell from his Medal Index Card that he was a pre-war territorial soldier with the service number T2714 Royal Field Artillery.
 He also served with service number 805765 before being renumbered 487991.

-There is in fact very little surviving information to tell us about Fredericks time during WW1 but snippets tell us he served with the 5th Divisional Signal Company, Royal Engineers but he earned the MIlitary Medal whilst attached to the 51st Highland Division.
-The Highland Division were engaged in heavy fighting on the Ypres salient during the German Spring Offensive which began on the 21st March 1918.
+There is, in fact, very little surviving information to tell us about Frederick's time during WW1, but snippets tell us he served with the 5th Divisional Signal Company, Royal Engineers, and he earned the Military Medal whilst attached to the 51st Highland Division.
+The Highland Division was engaged in heavy fighting on the Ypres salient during the German Spring Offensive, which began on the 21st March 1918.
 It was at this time that Field Marshal Haigh gave his famous ‘BACKS TO THE WALL’ speech.
-Here on the 25th March 1918 Frederick met his fate, reported wounded and missing.
+Here on the 25th March 1918, Frederick met his fate, reported wounded and missing.

-Army Pension Cards show differing addresses of his family, these being 24 Waterloo Road, Burslem and 47 Trafalgar Square, Hanley and 41 Hope Street, Hanley.
+Army Pension Cards show differing addresses of his family, these being 24 Waterloo Road, Burslem, 47 Trafalgar Square, Hanley, and 41 Hope Street, Hanley.
 It also shows us his family pension award being made to his mother on 11.06.1919.

 He is also remembered on the Royal Doulton Burslem Memorial and the Hanley WW1 war memorial.

-1921 census sees the family living at 47 Trafalgar St, Hanley, Mary Jane widowed aged 51 now head of the family, living with her daughters Katie aged 19 a Silk Mill Machinist, Annie aged 16 an Potters Enameler and Winifred aged 13 still in education.
-Also living with them as lodgers were widowed Joseph Shenton aged 56 a Brick Layer and his two children Frederick aged 19 a Collier Loader (Below ground) and Margeret aged 15 Home Duties.
+1921 census sees the family living at 47 Trafalgar St, Hanley, Mary Jane, widowed, aged 51, now head of the family, living with her daughters Katie, aged 19, a Silk Mill Machinist, Annie, aged 16, a Potters Enameler, and Winifred, aged 13, still in education.
+Also living with them as lodgers were widowed Joseph Shenton, aged 56, a Brick Layer, and his two children, Frederick, aged 19, a Collier Loader (Below ground), and Margaret, aged 15, Home Duties.

 Mary Jane Brookes died in 1922.

-Katie Adeline Brookes married David Clacher spring 1922.
+Katie Adeline Brookes married David Clacher in the spring of 1922.

 Sources